Bhat-Gurunandan/ajeeb-goa/markdown/04_chapter-4.md

-Dr Madhu Gaude Ghodkirekar, a forensic doctor at Goa Medical College and a columnist, wrote on the event of International Tribals Day (9 August) that more than Bhumiputra, Goans and the government should respect Bhumi Bhakt (a devotee of Goan soil), who is devoted to develop Goa.
+Dr Madhu Gaude Ghodkirekar, a forensic doctor at Goa Medical College and a columnist, wrote on the event of International Tribals Day (9 August) that more than "Bhumiputra*, Goans and the government should respect Bhumi Bhakt (a devotee of Goan soil), who is devoted to develop Goa.
 Incidentally, Dr Madhu belongs to the Gauda community, one of the first group of settlers in Goa almost 10,000 years ago.[^25]

 No matter what happens to the bill, this has provoked a debate once again.
-Who is a Bhumiputra?
+Who is a *Bhumiputra*?
 Who should be called the Son of the Soil?
 The one who has been living in Goa for generations but is now conspiring with land sharks and selling Goa and its precious land for selfish petty gains?
 Or the one